My name is Anne Jillett.

 All things textile have held a fascination for me since early childhood.
 This passion combined with a deep love of the natural world inspires and informs my practice of sculptural basketry and contemporary embroidery.
 Specifically, I am drawn to the ocean and it's beachscapes, as well as the drama and colour of the wild desert country of Central and Northern Australia.

-During the last twelve months as the world, and we, have grappled with bush fires, drought, floods, and a pandemic, my own creative practice has undergone a quantum shift.
+During recent times as the world, and we, have grappled with bush fires, drought, floods, and a pandemic, my own creative practice has undergone a quantum shift.
 I have pursued a different direction by enrolling and studying ceramics at our local TAFE.
-Thus, I have changed the name for my webpage from Ellis Road Fibre Art to Ellis Road Arts.
-I have found that as I explore the new medium of clay, my work continues to be informed and inspired by a love of the sea and its shoreline.
+Thus, I have changed the name for my webpage from Ellis Road Fibre Art, to Ellis Road Arts.
+I have found that as I explore the new medium of clay, my sense of connection to the earth has been deepened and expanded.
+So everything I do is a reference to the beauty of the natural world and at times a comment on the effects of human interaction with it.